-“I’ve always been around cars and machinery, both maintaining and racing them,” says Koontz, who also competitively races vehicles in the Northeast Ultimate Super Late Model Series.
-“After I had been working at a CNC machine shop for about four years, I wanted to learn how to work on bigger and more advanced machines.”
+“I’ve always been around cars and machinery, working on them and racing them,” says Keith Koontz, who also competitively races vehicles in the Northeast Ultimate Super Late Model Series.
+“After I’d been working at a CNC machine shop for about four years, I wanted to learn how to work on bigger and more advanced machines.”

-“The most beneficial part of my training at PIA is that it was focused on figuring out how to solve problems,” says Koontz.
-Analysis and problem-solving are crucial skills that he now deploys each day — because, as he explains, “you never know what kind of day you’re going to have, or what kinds of challenges you’ll need to solve.
+“The most beneficial part of my PIA training was focused on figuring out how to solve problems,” says Koontz.
+“In this job, you never know what kind of day you’re going to have, or what kinds of challenges you’ll need to solve.
 And for me, that’s the best part.”